Executive Condo Review - Is It A Good Investment Property?

 Scarcity of Land

-With a population size of 5.93 million, it has the second-highest population density in the world behind Monaco.
-Therefore, the scarcity of land is one of the main factors that contributed to Singapore being the second-most expensive housing market in the world after Hong Kong.
+With a population size of 6.04 million, it has the third-highest population density in the world behind Monaco and Hong Kong.
+Hence, the scarcity of land is a key contributor that makes Singapore the second-most expensive housing market in the world after Hong Kong.

-This is another reason for most ECs to be built in the suburbs as the lower land cost helps to keep prices affordable.
-But could this render owning an executive condo unattractive?
-We will address this issue later in this article.
+This is a key reason why ECs are built in the suburbs, as the lower land cost keeps prices affordable.
+Whether this will make executive condos a less viable investment choice is addressed later in this article.

 Trade-Off Between Cost And Convenience

-Although most ECs are located in the suburbs, this does not necessarily mean they are far from the town centre, shopping malls, and other essential amenities like food centres and wet markets.
+Although most ECs are located in the suburbs, this does not necessarily mean they are far from the town centres, key transport nodes, shopping malls, and other essential amenities such as food centres and wet markets.

-For the majority of ECs that are not located near an MRT or LRT station, commuting to work or school may incur a little more time.
-But they may not be necessarily far from the town centre.
-For example, North Gaia which was launched on 25 April 2022 is only 3 bus stops from the Yishun integrated transport hub and Northpoint shopping mall.
+For the majority of ECs that are not located near an MRT or LRT station, commuting to work or school may be more inconvenient.
+But they may not necessarily be far from the town centre.
+For example, North Gaia, launched on 25 April 2022, is only 3 bus stops from the Yishun integrated transport hub and Northpoint shopping mall.

 Although most ECs are not located in the choicest locations, they are attractively priced compared to private mass-market condos.
-For example, recent new launches like Lentor Hills Residences, The Myst, and Lakegarden Residences have averaged around $2,100 psf.
-They are significantly costlier than new executive condos that were launched around $1,400 psf on average.
+For example, recent new launches such as Lentor Central Residences, Parktown Residence, and Norwood Grand have averaged around $2,100 psf to $2,200 psf.
+They are significantly costlier than new executive condos, which were sold around $1,700 psf on average during their launch.

-Although not having a train station nearby may be a trade-off, from a price point perspective, ECs offer an attractive option on your journey into property investment.
-Other than providing a higher standard of living than HDB flats, eligible applicants will also receive HDB's family grants (see below for eligibility).
-This will help them to lower the cost of home ownership.
+Although not having a train station nearby may be a trade-off, the lower entry prices of ECs offer an attractive option to kickstart your property investment journey.
+Besides providing a higher standard of living than HDB flats, eligible applicants will also receive HDB family grants (see below for eligibility).
+This will help them lower the cost of home ownership.

 A Property Investment Analysis: ECs Versus Private Condos

-Having established a basic understanding of executive condominiums, we shall now proceed to analyse their viability as an investment option, taking into account the ownership and sale restrictions associated with them.
+Having established a basic understanding of executive condos, let's proceed to analyse their viability as an investment option despite the ownership and resale restrictions imposed by HDB.

-To answer this question, let's evaluate the average price performances of ECs versus private condos across Singapore and within districts, as follows:
+To do so, we will evaluate the average price performances of ECs versus private condos across Singapore and within districts, as follows:

-1. Average price growth of ECs vs private condos in the whole of Singapore
+1. 10-year average price growth (psf) of ECs vs private condos in the whole of Singapore

 2. Average price growth of an EC (Simei Green) vs a private condo (Eastpoint Green) in District 18 (East)